DarkflameUniverse/DarkflameServer/README.md

 You will need to replace the `/path/to/`'s to reflect the paths on your host.

 Any config option in the `.ini`'s can be overridden with environmental variables: Ex: `log_to_console=1` from `shared_config.ini` would be overidden like  `-e LOG_TO_CONSOLE=0`

-## Compose

-See the [compose](docker-compose.yml) file in the root of the repo.

-This compose file is for a full deployment: MariaDB, DarkflameServer, and Nexus Dashboard.

-All of the environmental options are listed in the compose file so the can be pass through, or you can edit the compose file to suit your specific needs

 # Development Documentation
 This is a Work in Progress, but below are some quick links to documentaion for systems and structs in the server